Omegastar19/Overheid-data-API/README.md

 # Overheid-data-API

-Een API programma dat een dataset van de CBS opvraagt en de data vervolgens in een grafiek weergeeft
+An API which requests a dataset from the CBS, and then displays specific data from the dataset in a graph.

 Data is taken from https://data.overheid.nl/